 This blog post will outline a few differences and similarities between shares and cryptocurrencies and their respective trading environments, and hopefully, give you an overview over what to think about when comparing the two.

-First of all, an inescapable similarity between shares and cryptocurrencies is that the value is what another person is prepared to purchase the share/crypto for.
+First of all, an inescapable similarity between shares and cryptocurrencies is that the value is what another person is prepared to purchase the share/crypto for, no matter if they’re using the best stock trading apps or a local broker.
 If the stock or crypto price is USD 10, and a seller suddenly wants to sell for USD 100, then the value is USD 100 as soon as such seller finds a buyer.
 So, in a sense, the only thing that really matters is what other buyers or sellers in the market are willing to buy/sell for.
 Unlike for cryptocurrencies, however, there are several different ways to value shares.
 The most commonly used valuation methods are the following.

 You arrive at the P/E Ratio by solving the following division: Market Value per Shares / Earnings per Share.
 By performing that division, you will arrive at a PE-number.
 If the PE-number is 20, that means that an investor is willing to pay 20 times the earnings per share to acquire one share.
 In order to know whether a company’s PE-number indicates that you should buy or sell the share, you must also know the PE-number for comparable companies in the same industry.